gloriafang123/mitmlhc2020-public-discharge-labeller/README.md

 Also, may want to add your own superuser with username and password for admin db management.

 # Notes
-demo using scispacy (update to model later) (ideally CTakes better, SciSpaCy has some issues) runserver takes a while for server to be up, bc sciSpaCy needs to be downloaded each time
+1. demo using scispacy (update to LSTM later) (ideally CTakes better, SciSpaCy has some issues)
+2. runserver takes a while for server to be up, bc sciSpaCy needs to be downloaded each time